mastanca/webtask-workshop/modules/middleware.md

 ## Summary

-In this module, you have learned how to implement use middleware to change the behavior of your webtask without effecting the source of your tasks.
-This is a useful way to share cross cutting concerns among many webtasks.
+In this module, you have learned how to implement use middleware to change the behavior of your webtask without affecting the source of your tasks.
+Middleware is a useful way to share cross-cutting concerns among many webtasks.